-Whilst your Company's investment policy does not incorporate specific ESG objectives, the Manager recognises the importance of ESG considerations and, over the past year, has made significant progress in this evolving area.
-Maven has a robust ESG and Responsible Investment Policy which is its best practice approach.
-ESG considerations are taken into account during early stage due diligence, thereby ensuring that all identified risks and opportunities are assessed and considered prior to an investment proceeding.
+Although your Company's investment policy does not incorporate ESG aims, and portfolio companies are not required to meet any specific targets, during the year Maven has made further progress in enhancing its ESG capabilities, recognising the importance of having a robust framework and policy in place when making investments.
+Through its ESG and Responsible Investment policy ESG considerations are taken into account during early stage due diligence, thereby ensuring that all risks and opportunities are assessed prior to an investment completing and can be monitored throughout the period of investment.